INDEPENDENT RETAILER magazine is now the official news outlet for Wholesale Central visitors.

-"The finest clothing made is a person's skin, but of course society demands something more than this."
-So said Mark Twain, and while clothes are de rigueur for polite society, apparel as a consumer category isn't always resistant to economic downturns.
+Mark Twain said, "The finest clothing made is a person's skin, but of course society demands something more than this."
+While clothes are de rigueur for polite society, apparel as a consumer category isn't always resistant to economic downturns.
 Happily, positive signs are being seen in the apparel industry.
 Most retail sectors posted positive sales growth figures in January and February, according to the MasterCard Advisors' SpendingPulse report, which tracks aggregate sales activity in the MasterCard payments network, together with survey estimates for sales paid for in cash and checks.
 Sales of men's apparel increased by 5.7 percent in February, also, apparel sales were at stronger prices than a year ago, according to the report, an indication that retailers didn't have to resort to significant discounts to drive sales.
 "A year ago, spending was really in critical condition," said Michael McNamara, vice president for research and analysis at MasterCard Advisors.
 "Now, it's in serious but stable condition."

 A renewed sense of optimism was also apparent at the American Apparel & Footwear Association's 2010 Executive Summit, held March 10-12 in Washington, D.C.
 "The consumer today is basing purchasing decisions on what they need, not just what they desire," said speaker Marshal Cohen, chief industry analyst at research firm the NPD Group.
 "Consumers today are not running into stores; they're running away."
 Cohen also called for a renewed focus, not just on teenage apparel consumers, but on their parents as well.
 "Thirteen to 17 year olds represent 13 percent of the apparel market," he said.
 "But only seven percent of teenagers are buying it.
 Mom is very much a part of the equation when it comes to selling to teens.
 How many of you market to Mom?"
 He went on to recommend that companies refocus on when consumers are shopping most (Friday through Sunday).
 "We've been doing the same thing for 500 years," Cohen said.
 "We've gotten caught up.
 It's time to innovate."